 Application rates recommended for ethanol spill fires of shallow depth follow NFPA 11.
 Increasing the foam application rate over the minimum recommendation will generally reduce the time required for extinguishment.

-NFPA recommended application rate for hydrocarbon only based incidents with film-forming type foams equals 0.1 gpm (foam solution) per square foot of identified surface area with a minimum finished foam flow time of 15 minutes.
+NFPA recommended application rate for hydrocarbon only based incidents with film-forming type foams equals 0.1 gpm (foam solution) per square foot of fire with a minimum run time of 15 minutes.
 For ethanol-blended fuel incidents of any kind, flow times are based on specific manufacturer recommendations as well as the application rate which will be at least doubled to 0.2 gpm/ sqft of surface area identified within the incident.